hannajas/WP1-grotenete-analysis/README.md

     + saved in `/interim/migration_env_inter.csv`

 * Onset of migration
-    + `onset_migration.R:` Is Q the trigger for migration if the other environmental conditions are met?
+    + `onset_migration.R:` Resident Vs migration: Is there a difference in environmental variables?
+Are there short-term triggers to onset migration?
+        - data selection: non-tidal, remove the first day after release
+        - Boxplot to see difference in conditions
+        - Boxplots to see triggers

 * `/visualisation:`